turboapps/docs/hub/recipes/recipes.md

 To publish a recipe to a new repository without pushing an image, you may create an empty repository.

-1. Go to the **Settings** page of your user or organization to which you wish to add the recipe.
-This page is only visible to your repository owners and organization administrators.
+1. Go to the **Settings** page of the user or organization to which you wish to add the recipe.
+This page is only visible to repository owners and organization administrators.
 ![](/docs/hub/recipes/recipes-1.png)

-2. Go to the **Repositories** tab and click the **Create Repository**.
+2. Go to the **Repositories** tab and click on **Create Repository**.
 ![](/docs/hub/recipes/recipes-2.png)

 3. Input the name of the repository you wish to create and click **Save**.
 You will be redirected to the new repository.